Adolf Engler: Recognition

 He received the Linnean Medal in 1913.
 The International Association for Plant Taxonomy established the Engler Medal in his honour in 1986, to be awarded for outstanding contributions to plant taxonomy.

+Engler was elected an International Member of the American Philosophical Society in 1906.
 He was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1920.
+In 1925, he was elected an International Member of the United States National Academy of Science.